 $59Buy from Patagonia

-Best Fanny Pack for Hiking
+Best Hiking Fanny Pack

-Small enough for a trail run, yet packed with enough space and rugged features to destroy your next day hike
+Small enough for a trail run yet packed with enough space and rugged features to destroy your next day hike.

 The big brother to the Black Hole Mini, the 5L Black Hole Waist Pack has every feature you could ask for in a lumbar pack.